 Newark Downtown Tours

-Tours will take place every Thursday beginning at 6 PM in front of Burg from June 1st - August 3rd.
+Tours take place every Thursday beginning at 6 PM in front of Burg from June 1st - August 3rd.
 Please note, there will be no tour on July 3rd.

 Explore a couple of Newark’s historic parks and discuss how their role in Newark’s downtown has evolved and what new open spaces will be joining them.
 Scott is a public space professional currently working for the Trust for Public Land in the Newark office.